StefanoIncardone/kaylang/IDEAS.md

 } case 21 {
     println "you stoopid";
 } case 42 {
     println "that's the right answer";
 } else {
     println "too bad";
+}

+# switch statement:
+# - 1 level of indentation
+# - no additional keywords, let would become the "pattern matching" keyword
+# - would allow to mix and match patterns and regular comparisons
+# - same semantics as a regular if statement
+#   - every case is like an `else if` branch
+if answer # note: this code makes no sense, it's just to showcase possible syntaxes let Ok(19) {
+    println "lucky";
+} answer >= 21 {
+    println "you stoopid";
+} let 42 {
+    println "that's the right answer";
+} else {
+    println "too bad";